-It’s safe to say that no one wants dry hair.
-Brittle, damaged hair filled with split ends can put a damper on your style.
-Unfortunately, it can happen to the best of us after frequent hair styling, coloring, and heat use.
-But if you’ve been trying every technique to restore your hair and still haven’t found a solution, dry hair may not be what you’re dealing with.
-You may actually have dehydrated hair, which comes with its own set of unique challenges.
+It’s safe to say that no one wants dry hair but many deal with it.
+Brittle hair plagued by breakage and split ends can make your strands harder to style, cause flyaways and even sacrifice length.
+Unfortunately, it can happen to the best of us after frequent styling, dye sessions, salon treatments and heat use.
+If you’ve been trying every product and technique for dry hair with no luck, you may actually have dehydrated hair, which requires its own set of nuanced care.

-Fortunately, you don’t have to settle for having dehydrated tresses.
+Yes, dry hair and dehydrated hair are two different issues but the good news is, you don’t have to settle for the latter (or the former).
 There are things you can do and products you can use to help nurse your hair back to health.
-So keep reading as we share tips on how to bring your dehydrated hair back to life.
+So, take notes as we share tips and product recommendations to help bring your dehydrated hair back to life.

 The key to getting your dehydrated hair back on track is all about boosting your strands with hydration.
-And the easiest way to achieve that is by using a moisturizing hair care system like the L’Oréal Paris EverPure Moisture Shampoo and the L’Oréal Paris EverPure Moisture Conditioner.
-This duo has a very rich creamy formula that works to replenish hair with moisture and adds shine.
+The easiest way to achieve that is by using a moisturizing hair care system like the L’Oréal Paris Elvive Hyaluron + Plump Hydrating Shampoo, Paraben-Free and the L’Oréal Paris Elvive Hyaluron + Plump Hydrating Conditioner, Paraben-Free.

-2. Add A Deep Conditioner To Your Hair Care Routine
+2. Add Reparative Products to Your Hair Care Routine

-No matter the condition of your strands, you should try to protect it while you sleep at night.
-Sleeping on cotton sheets and pillowcases can remove moisture from your hair because cotton is an absorbent material.
-So wrap your hair with a silk or satin scarf or sleep on a silk pillowcase to avoid doing any damage to your hair while you slumber.
+Regardless of the condition of your strands, you should always try to protect your hair while you sleep.
+Sleeping on cotton sheets and pillowcases can remove moisture from your hair because cotton is an absorbent material, so consider switching to a silk pillowcase or wrapping your hair with a silk or satin scarf.
+Silk or satin causes less friction and helps to avoid any damage to your hair while you recharge.

 4. Avoid Heat Styling